ionic-team/ionic-docs/docs/api/modal.md

 - This feature only works with inline modals.
 Modals created with the `modalController` are not created ahead of time, so the inner contents are not created either.

+- Any JavaScript Framework lifecycle hooks on the inner component will run as soon as the modal is mounted, not when the modal is presented.

 <Props />
 <Events />
 <Methods />